sysghent/plant-pot/pico-bsp/README.md

-# Plant pot - BSP - high level
+# Pico: BSP edition

-Mainly uses the `rp-pico` crate to provide a high level interface to the hardware.
+Uses the API `rp-pico` for a slightly higher level interface to the Pico, compared to the low/mid-level HAL version.